torvalds/linux/Documentation/networking/can.rst

   CAN frames between them, (sophisticated) queueing of CAN frames, and providing an API for device drivers to register with.
-However, then it would be no more difficult, or may be even easier, to use the networking framework provided by the Linux kernel, and this is what SocketCAN does.
+However, then it would be no more difficult, or may be even easier, to use the networking framework provided by the GNU/Linux kernel, and this is what SocketCAN does.

-The use of the networking framework of the Linux kernel is just the natural and most appropriate way to implement CAN for Linux.
+The use of the networking framework of the GNU/Linux kernel is just the natural and most appropriate way to implement CAN for GNU/Linux.

 .. _socketcan-concept: